Goodnight Tonight: Recording

 "Goodnight Tonight" began as an instrumental backing track McCartney had recorded in 1978.
 Needing a single for Wings to accompany the Back to the Egg album, McCartney took out the track and brought it into the studio, where the full Wings line-up completed it.
-Denny Laine and Laurence Juber added electric guitars, mirroring Paul's parts and Steve Holley added percussion, while the whole band sang in the chorus.
+Denny Laine and Laurence Juber added electric guitars, mirroring Paul's parts, and Steve Holley added percussion, while the whole band sang in the chorus.
+Juber also played Denny Laine's Ovation Adamas acoustic guitar.
 Since the track was over seven minutes long, an edited version was used as the single, with the full version available as a 12-inch single.
 A music video was made for the song, showing Wings performing in 1930s costumes; stills from the video were used on the single's sleeve.
 In the US, the single was the first released under McCartney's new deal with Columbia Records.

 Release

-The track did not appear on Wings' then-current album Back to the Egg (from which sessions this song was recorded), as McCartney felt it did not fit the theme of the LP; it was later included on the McCartney compilations All the Best!
+The track did not appear on Wings' then-current album Back to the Egg (from which sessions this song was recorded) as McCartney felt it did not fit the theme of the LP; it was later included on the McCartney compilations All the Best!
 (1987), Wingspan: Hits and History (2001) and Pure McCartney (2016).
 The 7" version was released as a bonus track on the 1993 remastered CD of McCartney II, as part of The Paul McCartney Collection.
 The B-side of this single was "Daytime Nighttime Suffering".
 An extended version of the song appears on a digital iTunes re-issue of Back to the Egg.